awsles/CloudRoles/README.md

 Furthermore, role names in AWS may be prefixed by the environment and AWS account name.

 Within AWS, the permissions associated with a role are defined in Policy, whereas in Azure, thet are defined by roles.
-In both cloud environments, the names are all share a common prefix, which is usually "Cloud".
+In both cloud environments, the names are all share a common prefix, (e.g. "Cloud").
 You can get a list of AWS services and IAM policy permissions at https://github.com/leswaters/AwsServices.